Skip to contents

 2. Phenotype table

-The import_ast() function imports AST data from NCBI or other standard formats
+The import_pheno() function imports phenotype data from NCBI or other standard formats.

 # This one has already been imported and phenotypes interpreted from assay data